 pcc.edu/cascade

-PCC’s Cascade Campus is located in the heart of North Portland and serves about 17,000 students each year.
+PCC’s Cascade Campus is located in the heart of North Portland and serves about 17,300 students each year.
 Its neighborhood is diverse, lively and close-knit.
 The campus offers a full array of educational offerings, including the first two years of the university courses where students can earn an associate degree and a wide array of career-technical degrees and certificate offerings.
+Cascade is home to many of PCC's healthcare training programs like fire protection, emergency medical services, medical assisting and more.

 Rock Creek Campus